June 23, 2026

 Spring Boot External Config Not Loading?
 Fix Env Vars & Tomcat Issues

-All,cPanel & WHM,Linux General,Server Management,
+cPanel & WHM,IT Infrastructure,Linux General,Server Management,

 Summary: Spring Boot external configurations fail to load when the application defaults to internal classpath resources due to incorrect property precedence or environment variable invisibility.
 We found that most production issues occur because the Tomcat service user cannot access variables defined in a developer’s personal profile.
 To fix this, you should explicitly define JVM arguments…